geodata-p/GeoSpec-Automator/README.md

 Generates a combined plot and a one-page PDF summary with OMC, MDD, and site target parameters.

 **Goal:** reduce manual work and make the lab → spec process traceable and reproducible.
 ---
+## Why it matters
+Earthworks design often relies on manual lab data and inconsistent formats.
+This tool streamlines QA/QC, minimises transcription errors, and keeps a transparent data trail—ready for digital delivery and BIM (Building Information Modelling)–integrated workflows.

+---